emmatrowell8/Dissertation/README.md

 2. Spatial_Analysis.R
 3. Data-visualisation.R

-All data used is accessible from the 'Data' folder, with full references in the final report
+All data used is accessible from the 'Data' folder, with full references in the final report.